 Keep weather in mind as well.
 Adjust the irrigation system as the seasons and weather change.
 You could also install a shut-off device that automatically detects rain.
 They are inexpensive and enable you to take advantage of nature’s precious gift without paying for it.

-Rain Bird is a great source for all your irrigation needs.
 To learn more about your irrigation system contact your local Wolf Creek Company location.